aiming-taxonomy/glossary/readme.md

 ## Field of View (FOV)

+The extent of the observable world that is seen at any given moment often referring to the angle value of the horizontal or vertical Field of View available to a player.

 ## Flicking

 Quickly moving your crosshair to the next target at a high-speed with the intention of landing directly on the target in order to quickly eliminate it.
-Often requires microadjustment after the flick due to the speed of the movement resulting in errors.
+Often requires [microadjustment](#microcorrection) after the [flick](#flicking) due to the speed of the movement resulting in errors.

 ## Hipfire

-Referring to your FOV and sensitivity while not aiming down sights (ADS).
+Referring to your [FOV](#field-of-view-fov) and [sensitivity](#sensitivity) while not [aiming down sights (ADS)](#aim-down-sights-ads).

-## Kovaak's Specific Scenario Naming conventions

-- Air Nuns: “Air NO UFO NO SKYBOTS”
-- b180, b180t, etc.: “Bounce 180,” “Bounce 180 Tracking,” etc.
-- 1w6t, 1w6ts, 1w2ts reload, etc.: “1wall 6targets small,” etc.
-- 1w2ts reload: Actually the name of the scenario
-- CLSI, CFSI, CFSEI, etc.: “Close Long Strafes Invincible,” “Close Fast Strafes Easy Invincible,” etc.
-- patts, kints, voxts, voxtarget, etc.: “patTargetSwitch,” “kinTargetSwitch,” etc.
-- Pasu: The name of the guy who requested original 1w5targets pasu scenario but often refers to clicking scenarios with moving dots
-- Goated: The scenario is improved in some regard that doesn't fall under the reload, thin, small, harder, easy, etc naming convention

 ## Leading

-Aiming in front of the target’s expected path.
+[Aiming](#aim) in front of the target’s expected path.

 ## Mouse Control

-The ability to move the mouse and respectively the crosshair to the position you want smoothly or to stay on target and with speed and many other factors that make good aim and to adapt mouse movements based on visual or audio feedback.
+The ability to move the mouse and respectively the crosshair to the position you want smoothly or to stay on target and with speed and many other factors that make good [aim](#aim) and to adapt mouse movements based on visual or audio feedback.
 Your overall ability to understand and control the crosshair's position on-screen based on the physical control of your mouse in your hand.

 Also known as: `Raw Aim`

 ## Microcorrection

-A small movement of the mouse to correct the crosshair onto a target due to incorrect crosshair placement, often referring to corrections after flicking.
+A small movement of the mouse to correct the crosshair onto a target due to incorrect crosshair placement, often referring to corrections after [flicking](#flicking).

 Also known as: `Microadjusting`

 ## Microflick

-Quickly flicking between targets over short distances, often in high frequency.
+Quickly [flicking](#flicking) between targets over short distances, often in high frequency.

 ## Overflick